Western and Central Africa

 The T&C sector is comprised of about 4,000 companies, out of which only around 500-600 are exporting.
 Exporting companies are relatively well organised as compared to the majority of companies supplying the domestic market.
 The latter are often small companies operating in the informal sector.
 While no exact employment figures exist, estimations are that the sector employs up to 1 million people, the majority of them in the informal sector.
 While the textile sector (ginning, spinning and weaving) is still dominated by large state-owned companies, 90% of all clothing factories are private-owned.

-Clothing companies are mainly operating in the Cut Make Trim (CMT) business and perform simple sewing operations with low material sourcing, product development and design skills and low value addition.
-Also export management skills are often absent in many companies.
-This contrasts with a few vertically integrated companies that perform successful export operations and also developed successful brands for the Egyptian and Middle Eastern market.
+Clothing companies are mainly operating in the Cut Make Trim (CMT) business and perform simple sewing operations with low material sourcing, product development, design skills and low value addition.
+In addition, export management skills are often absent in many companies.
+This contrasts with a few vertically integrated companies that perform successful export operations and developed successful brands for the Egyptian and Middle Eastern market.

-The direct beneficiaries of the project will be SMEs, including their employees and managers, as well as trade and investment support institutions (TISIs), including training institutions.
+The direct beneficiaries of the project will be SMEs, including their employees and managers, as well as TISIs, including training institutions.

 The project will focus its support towards the clothing sector and especially towards three sub-sectors.
 Early analysis and stakeholder feedback suggest to work in active and sportswear, knitwear and men’s shirts.
 A maximum of 35 enterprises will be directly supported.
 The project will also support newly created enterprises under the “Your job next door” initiative.